siddhivinayaksonkar/country-explorer/README.md

 - Share your feedback
 - Suggest new features

-## 📝 License

-MIT License - Feel free to use this for learning, teaching, or building something awesome!

 ## 🌟 Credits

 Data provided by the amazing [REST Countries API](https://restcountries.com/)

 ---

-Made with ❤️ for geography lovers and curious minds